 - Work will be expected to be routinely submitted for marking and feedback.
-Feedback may be personalised written annotations directly onto a students work, typed Google classroom comments, verbal feedback both in lessons and recorded into the google classroom, or whole class feedback.
+Feedback may be personalised written annotations directly onto a pupils work, typed Google classroom comments, verbal feedback both in lessons and recorded into the google classroom, or whole class feedback.

 We monitor the engagement of all remote learning, and where there are concerns these will be raised with parents quickly via a phone call home.
-We also need your support to ensure that students attend every lesson and are engaging fully in their work.
+We also need your support to ensure that pupils attend every lesson and are engaging fully in their work.
 We recommend that you ensure that your child has practiced using Google classroom at home and support them with getting into good routines for remote learning.

 Additional support for pupils with particular needs